• Skip to main content

 • Take about ½ the amount of icing and start mashing it into the brownies with a spoon.
 Add more icing till you get the desired consistency to form a ball.

-• Dunk the pop about â…“ of the way into it.
+• Dunk each cake pop about ⅓ of the way into it.

 • Pop back in fridge or freezer to set.
+This should not take long.

-• Remove again.
+• Remove the cake pop again.

 • Dunk the rest of the cake pop into it and swirl.